 Crowd Funding/Reg A+: The JOBS Act in May 2016 enabled crowd funded offerings with the idea of enabling small and retail investors the opportunity to invest in new companies such that they would be able to enjoy some of the benefits of venture capital investing that had been limited to Accredited Investors or Qualified Purchasers (ie: sophisticated investors).
-The JOBS Act in 2015 also created Reg A+ offerings which is meant to provide retail investors access to smaller companies that are in a high growth phase so that investors who are usually prohibited from investing in private investors would have access to them.
+The JOBS Act in 2015 also created Reg A+ offerings which is meant to provide retail investors access to smaller companies that are in a high growth phase so that investors who are usually prohibited from investing in private investment opportunities since they are issued under Reg D and limited to sophisticated investors would have access to them.